 By Jon Williams

 I’ve heard it said that Axl Rose, member of the band Guns and Roses, said that to become famous one has to only offend as large a group of people as possible.
 In the 1980s, his band did exactly that.
-Songs like “One in a Million” Imagerose to the top of the charts, bewildering many while enchanting the poorly dressed 80s generation.
+Songs like “One in a Million” rose to the top of the charts, bewildering many while enchanting the poorly dressed 80s generation.
 Guns and Roses became icons, heroes if you will, for a certain segment of the population.

 At the same time, Madonna was paving her own path in popular culture by shocking and offending as many “traditional” Americans as she could.
 The “Material Girl” came into her own as a sexy role model for young women around world, and a sex symbol for young men.
 She never disappointed; finding new ways to shock the world during each tour and award show.
 Even today she is heralded as a hero to many as she “broke out” of the norms for women.